 At The Umansky Law Firm, our lawyers are here to make sure a drug sales or delivery charge does not wreck your life.
 We offer a free initial consultation to discuss your case.

 Florida Drug Sales and Delivery Charges

 To prove the charges against you, the prosecutor must prove that you sold or delivered an illegal drug such as cocaine, marijuana or meth.
-You can be charged with drug delivery if the state can prove that you possessed a drug and intended to deliver it to another person.
+You can be charged with drug delivery if the state can prove that you had possession of a drug with intent to sell.
 The state does not have to have proof that there was an exchange of money in order to charge you with delivery.

 Evidence in drug sale and delivery cases is typically provided by a witness.
 That witness may be an undercover police officer or a confidential informant.
 Confidential informants are typically people who have been arrested on drug charges themselves and are cooperating with police to help their own situation.